BEMPscience/bemp_data/depth_to_groundwater_data/README.md

 ## Depth to groundwater data for the riparian floodplain of the Rio Grande

-Click on the csv you want to download then right click on the raw button to save as a csv.
+The data are in the date folder.
+Once in the folder click on the csv you want to download then right click on the raw button to save as a csv.

 <img src="https://github.com/BEMPscience/bemp_data/blob/master/depth_to_groundwater_data/images/info_graphic_boxplot_and_variance.png" width=75% height=75%>